dgroomes/stackoverflow-look-back/README.md

       ```
     * The votes data will be downloaded in a file named `stackoverflow-votes.json`
 1. Move the votes data
-    * Move the downloaded votes data JSON file (`stackoverflow-votes.json`) into the `src/` directory.
-It is used in the
+    * Move the downloaded votes data JSON file (`stackoverflow-votes.json`) into the `src/data` directory with the following
-      next step
+      command:
+    * `mv ~/Downloads/stackoverflow-votes.json ~/repos/personal/stackoverflow-static/src/data`
+    * The data is used in the next step.
 1. Expand the post data
     * Go to the [Stack Exchange Data Explorer](https://data.stackexchange.com/stackoverflow/query/new)
     * Import some JavaScript code into the browser from the web server.
 Paste the following into the browser console: